-The second way (which is the normal way it's done) to run within Eclipse is to use the Component Descriptor Editor (CDE) (see Chapter 1, Component Descriptor Editor User's Guide [1]).
+The second way (which is the normal way it's done) to run within Eclipse is to use the Component Descriptor Editor (CDE).
 This tool can be configured to automatically launch JCasGen whenever the type system descriptor is modified.
 In this release, this operation completely regenerates the files, even if just a small thing changed.
 For very large type systems, you probably don't want to enable this all the time.
 The configurator tool has an option to enable/disable this function.